-Practicing law since 1994, Taylor Porter Partner Mike Crawford practices in bankruptcy-related litigation, representation of corporate debtors, creditors’ committees, bankruptcy trustees and corporate creditors and banks, for clients across a wide scope of industries, including oil and gas, environmental/energy, health care, gaming, and media and entertainment companies.
+Since 1994, Taylor Porter Partner Mike Crawford has practiced primarily in bankruptcy-related litigation, including involuntary bankruptcy proceedings on behalf of petitioning creditors, representation of corporate debtors, creditors’ committees, bankruptcy trustees and corporate secured creditors and banks, for clients across a wide scope of industries, including oil and gas, environmental/energy, manufacturing, health care, gaming, and media and entertainment companies.

 Notable bankruptcy cases:

 - Lead bankruptcy counsel for creditor NPC Services, Inc., in the chapter 11 bankruptcy of Chemtura Corp., Southern District of New York.
-Successfully defeated debtor’s motion for summary judgment and brokered a multi-million dollar settlement of an environmental damage claim associated with a rejected executory contract;
+Successfully defeated debtor’s motion for summary judgment and brokered a multi-million dollar settlement of an environmental damage claim associated with a rejected executory contract.

 - Lead counsel for the Unsecured Creditors' Committee in the Harvest Oil/Saratoga Resources chapter 11 proceeding in the US Bankruptcy Court for the Western District of Louisiana.
-Confirmed chapter 11 plan paid unsecured trade creditors in full with interest;
+Confirmed chapter 11 plan paid unsecured trade creditors in full with interest.

-- Lead Creditors' Committee Counsel for Communication Corp. of America and White Knight Holdings, chapter 11 consolidated proceedings in the United States Bankruptcy Court for the Western District of Louisiana, Shreveport Division Lead Case No.06-50410; debtors owned and operated several television stations in Louisiana, Texas and Indiana; Confirmed chapter 11 plan paid unsecured trade creditors in full;
+- Lead Creditors' Committee Counsel for Communication Corp. of America and White Knight Holdings, chapter 11 consolidated proceedings in the United States Bankruptcy Court for the Western District of Louisiana, Shreveport Division Lead Case No.06-50410.
+Debtors owned and operated several television stations in Louisiana, Texas and Indiana.
+Confirmed chapter 11 plan paid unsecured trade creditors in full.

-- Lead counsel for the debtor in possession in the chapter 11 bankruptcy of Peter Raymond LaFuria, M.D., United States Bankruptcy Court, Western District of Louisiana, Lake Charles Division, Case No. 07-20346; successfully negotiated a complex, multi-million dollar settlement of class action personal injury litigation through a confirmed chapter 11 plan;
+- Lead counsel for the debtor in possession in the chapter 11 bankruptcy of Peter Raymond LaFuria, M.D., United States Bankruptcy Court, Western District of Louisiana, Lake Charles Division, Case No. 07-20346.
+Successfully negotiated a complex, multi-million dollar settlement of class action personal injury litigation through a confirmed chapter 11 plan.

-- Co-counsel, Creditors’ Committee, Harrah’s land-based casino chapter 11 in New Orleans filed in 1995; (unsecured claims approximating $65 million paid in full);
+- Co-counsel, Creditors’ Committee, Harrah’s land-based casino chapter 11 in New Orleans filed in 1995; (unsecured claims approximating $65 million paid in full).

-- Co-counsel, Creditors’ Committee, Cajun Electric Cooperative chapter 11 in Baton Rouge filed in 1994 (unsecured trade claims paid in full with interest);
+- Co-counsel, Creditors’ Committee, Cajun Electric Cooperative chapter 11 in Baton Rouge filed in 1994 (unsecured trade claims paid in full with interest).

 In 2014, Mike successfully completed the St. John’s University (with the American Bankruptcy Institute), 40-Hour Bankruptcy Mediation Course.
 Following graduation from law school in 1993, Mike served a one-year judicial clerkship with the United States Bankruptcy Court for the Western District of Louisiana, the Honorable Gerald H. Schiff.